-The good news is, the more often you update your resume, the easier it will be each time.
+The good news is, that the more often you update your resume, the easier it will be each time.
 If it’s been a while, the first thing to do is search online for resume ideas in your industry.
 This will give you layout and design ideas.

 The next thing to do is to check your contact details.
 Put in a professional email address and your website if you have one.

 Then go through your resume and take out anything that’s out of date.
 Replace it with new skills and achievements.
 Remove any generic words, like ‘problem-solver’.
 Instead, show this through your work experience.

 A great tip is to show your resume to friends with recruitment experience or friends who will be honest with you.
 It can be easier to spot mistakes in someone else’s resume than in your own.
 This is great for grammar and spelling errors too.